MIT-IR/simeon/README.rst

 5. Splitting tracking logs is a resource intensive process.
 The routine that splits the logs generates a file for each course ID encountered.
-   If you happen to have more course IDs in your logs than the running process can open operation system file descriptors, then ``simeon`` will put away records it can’t save to disk for a second pass.
+   If you happen to have more course IDs in your logs than the running process can open operating system file descriptors, then ``simeon`` will put away records it can’t save to disk for a second pass.
    Putting away the records involves using more memory than normally required.
 The second pass will only require one file descriptor at a